This page contains resources to help you feel empowered and prepared for your initial treatment planning appointment at BCI.

 Step 3: Reflect on Your Lifestyle and Other Health Issues

 At your first appointment, your treating team will conduct a thorough examination.
-You can us keep you safe during the treatment planning process by ensuring that the information you provide us is accurate.
+You can help us keep you safe during the treatment planning process by ensuring that the information you provide us is accurate.

 - MEDWISE APP